Learning to Sample in Variable Neighborhood Search Algorithm for Urban Cable Routing Optimization

 \subsection{Auxiliary Task Construction for Solution Initialization}

-We first formulate an auxiliary optimization problem that uses only inter-substation shortest-path distances, omitting explicit cable-routing decisions.
-In other words, we solve Stage I as defined in \sref{sec:stage1} and defer road-constrained routing to a subsequent module.
-This problem is tackled with a two-step pipeline that sequentially optimizes the connection topology among substations and the point-to-point shortest paths for the selected pairs.
+We formulate an auxiliary optimization problem that relaxes the original bilevel problem by focusing on upper-level connectivity while replacing explicit cable-routing decisions with inter-substation shortest-path distances:

-This design decomposes the original co-optimization into two well-studied combinatorial subproblems for which state-of-the-art solvers are readily available.
-Specifically, we cast the connection-relationship optimization as a multi-depot capacitated vehicle routing problem (MD-CVRP) over the substation set, using road-graph shortest-path distances as arc costs.
-We solve this subproblem with the HGS algorithm \cite{Wouda_Lan_Kool_PyVRP_2024,VIDAL2022105643}, a leading metaheuristic for vehicle-routing variants known for robust performance and rapid convergence.
-Given the resulting feeder-level connection pairs, we then compute the corresponding point-to-point routes via the A* algorithm \cite{hart1968formal} on the road graph, ensuring path optimality under the chosen edge metrics.
+This reformulation transforms the problem into a Multi-Depot Capacitated Vehicle Routing Problem (MD-CVRP) over the substation set, where road-graph shortest-path distances serve as arc costs.
+Since cable cost scales proportionally with cable length, connectivity patterns minimizing shortest-path distances typically also yield favorable cable-routing costs.
+While the trench-sharing objective may occasionally trade increased cable length for reduced excavation, such trade-offs typically remain close to the ``minimum-cable-length'' optimum.
+Therefore, the relaxed solution provides a strong ``anchor'' in the connectivity space that is proximate to the bilevel optimum.
+Moreover, the relaxation enables computationally efficient initialization, which is critical for bilevel optimization where exact lower-level evaluations are expensive.
+Although this auxiliary solution does not capture trench-sharing benefits from joint trenching, it furnishes a high-quality feasible starting point that subsequent neighborhood search refines by exploiting these opportunities.

-While this auxiliary solution is typically high quality and computationally efficient, it does not coincide with the true optimum of the original problem.
-The gap arises because the simplification ignores potential savings in road-trenching costs from joint trenching and parallel cable placement along shared edges.
-In the proposed framework, however, this initialization serves as a feasible anchor that is subsequently refined by the MVNS operators.
+This auxiliary optimization problem is solved through the HGS algorithm \cite{VIDAL2022105643}, a state-of-the-art metaheuristic for vehicle-routing variants.
+HGS efficiently explores the solution landscape by combining evolutionary operators with local search techniques.
+Given the resulting upper-level solution (feeder-level connection pairs), we compute the corresponding lower-level solution (point-to-point routes) via the $A^*$ algorithm \cite{hart1968formal} on the road graph, ensuring optimal paths under the chosen edge metrics.